I am a Zivver admin

 - Create a Rule.

-Create an Accepterd domain (Exchange On premise only)
+Create an Accepted Domain (Exchange On-premise only)

-Create a Contact (Exchange On premise only)
+Create a Contact (Exchange On-premise only)

 Create a Connector